Experience-Monks/devtool/README.md

 devtool src/app.js
 ```

 This allows you to profile, debug and develop typical Node.js programs with some of the features of Chrome DevTools.
+See my blog post [Debugging Node.js With Chrome DevTools](http://mattdesl.svbtle.com/debugging-nodejs-in-chrome-devtools) for more details.

 The recording below shows setting breakpoints within an HTTP server.